corecoda/CleanArchitecture-boilerplate-net8.0/README.md

 3. **Persistence**: Implements interfaces and repositories defined in the Application layer, utilizing frameworks like Entity Framework or Dapper.
 4. **Infrastructure**: Houses the software logic responsible for communication with the Data Plane through a software interface.

+## Extension Classes

+In order to reduce the code clutter in the `program.cs` class, extension classes have been introduced to each of the class libraries.
+These extensions include:

+- `PersistenceServiceRegistration`
+- `ApplicationServiceRegistration`
+- `SwaggerServiceRegistration`
+- `InfrastructureServicesRegistration`

+These extensions aim to enhance code organization and readability by abstracting service registrations into separate files within each class library.

 ### test

 The `test` folder contains the test project, enabling comprehensive testing of the application's functionalities.